-It’s based on the concept behind the Everstill wine glass rack.
 The wine glasses hang upside down from shock cord attached to the board that forms two soft clamps on the foot of each glass.
 A bite of the shock cord is fastened in each hole (except at the ends of the cord) with a stainless steel hog ring countersunk into the back of the rack.

 - Two feet of 1/4″ shock cord for every 4 glasses.

 - One 5/16″ stainless steel hog ring for every hole.

 - Two or four #8 x 1-1/4″ stainless steel oval head wood screws and finish washers.

 - Various grades of sandpaper

 - 1/8″, 3/8″, and 5/8″ or 3/4″ (Forstner recommended) drill bits.

 - Router and decorative bit (optional)

 Let’s make some sawdust